depado/quokka/README.md

   Each variable can have its own subset of variables which will only be prompted to the user if the parent variable is filled or set to true.
 - **Customizable templates**
-  quokka enables fine-grained control over what needs to be done when rendering the template.
+  Quokka enables fine-grained control over what needs to be done when rendering the template.
 Just copy the file, ignore it, add conditionals based on what the user answered, change the template delimiters…
 - **[On Hold] After render commands**
-  quokka enables you to define commands to be run once the boilerplate has been rendered. _For security reasons, an explicit flag must be provided by the user for the commands to be executed_
+  Quokka enables you to define commands to be run once the boilerplate has been rendered. _For security reasons, an explicit flag must be provided by the user for the commands to be executed_
   This feature is currently disabled for security reasons.